BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     It's also a metaphor for what's always happening in a culture.
     Cultures aim to convert the raw materials of human effort into refined edifices in physical, intellectual, and emotional space.
 </p>

+TODO edit: Cultural values are non-negotiable.
+If you're baking a cake the one thing that's non-negotiable is that you have a cake at the end.
+You can swap out the flower for a whole grain flour you can swap out the sugar for Splenda and you can swap out the icing for dairy-free icing but you have to make a cake.
+It's teleological.

 <p>
     The refined products, then, of all human effort are the aesthetics.